CHINIQUY RIOTS Hobart Town Hall 1879

 Mr. Thomas Nevin, photographer, has been appointed Town Hall keeper, Hobart Town, in succession to the late Mr. Needham.
 There were 24 applicants for the office.

 The New York Times on February 9th, 1875, printed an account by the American team visiting Hobart to photograph the Transit of Venus in December 1874.
-Their description of the Town Hall mentioned the Public Library and the availability of overseas newspapers:
+Their description of the Hobart Town Hall mentioned the Public Library and the availability of overseas newspapers:

 New York Times, February 8th, 1875

-Other early accounts detail not only the Library, but other areas of the building which housed the Municipal Police Offices, a municipal court and a number of lock up cells in the basement.
-Nevin’s office duties included the provision of criminal identification photographs for the Police Office, taken of repeat offenders on incarceration and release from the Hobart Gaol, the Supreme Court, and the MPO for the central criminal registers.
+Other early accounts detail not only the Library, but other areas of the building which housed the Municipal Police Office, a municipal court and a number of lock up cells in the basement.
+Thomas J. Nevin’s office duties included the provision of criminal identification photographs for the Police Office, taken of repeat offenders on incarceration and release from the Hobart Gaol, the Supreme Court, and the MPO for the central criminal registers.

 The Town Hall was the busiest venue in Hobart for a wide range of entertainments, including flower and poultry shows, art and music conversazione, bazaars of furniture, and packed-out evenings featuring dioramas of “Zulu” Thompson’s American, Zulu and Prussian wars.